syedgalib/directorist-wpml-integration/README.md

 # Directorist WPML Integration
-A WPML integration plugin for Directorist
+A WPML integration extension for Directorist